tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/SDK 文档/PHP SDK_intl_en.md

 SDK 3.0 is a companion tool for the TencentCloud API 3.0 platform.
-You can use all [SMS APIs](https://intl.cloud.tencent.com/document/product/382/34689) through the SDK.
+You can use all [SMS APIs](https://intl.cloud.tencent.com/document/product/382/40463) through the SDK.
 The new SDK version is unified and features the same SDK usage, API call methods, error codes, and returned packet formats for different programming languages.
 >!
 >- SMS sending APIs
 >One message can be sent to up to 200 numbers at a time.
 >- Signature and body template APIs
->Individual users have no permission to use signature and body template APIs and can [manage SMS signatures](https://intl.cloud.tencent.com/document/product/382/35456) and [SMS body templates](https://intl.cloud.tencent.com/document/product/382/35457) only in the SMS Console.
+>Individual users have no permission to use signature and body template APIs and can [manage SMS signatures](https://intl.cloud.tencent.com/document/product/382/35456) and [SMS body templates](https://intl.cloud.tencent.com/document/product/382/35457) only in the SMS console.
 To use the APIs, change "Individual Identity" to "Organizational Identity".

 ## Prerequisites

 - You have activated SMS.
 For detailed directions, please see [Getting Started with Mainland China SMS](https://intl.cloud.tencent.com/document/product/382/35449).
-- If you need to send SMS messages in Mainland China, you need to purchase a Mainland China SMS package first.
+- If you need to send Mainland China SMS messages, you need to purchase a Mainland China SMS package first.
 - You have prepared the dependent environment: PHP 5.6.33 or above.
-- You have obtained the `SecretID` and `SecretKey` on the **[API Key Management](https://console.cloud.tencent.com/cam/capi)** page in the CAM Console.
+- You have obtained the `SecretID` and `SecretKey` on the **[API Key Management](https://console.cloud.tencent.com/cam/capi)** page in the CAM console.
  - `SecretID` is used to identify the API caller.
  - `SecretKey` is used to encrypt the string to sign that can be verified on the server. **You should keep it private and avoid disclosure.**
-- The call address of the SMS service is `sms.tencentcloudapi.com`.
+- The endpoint of the SMS service is `sms.tencentcloudapi.com`.

 ## Relevant Documents
-- For more information on the APIs and their parameters, please see [API Documentation](https://intl.cloud.tencent.com/document/product/382/34689).
+- For more information on the APIs and their parameters, please see [API Documentation](https://intl.cloud.tencent.com/document/product/382/40463).
 - You can download the SDK source code [here](https://github.com/TencentCloud/tencentcloud-sdk-php).

 ## Installing SDK